Kerenlh/sarscov2predictions/README.md

 "testing_seqs.aln": Aligned test sequences.

 * All input variables above should be saved in a directory called "vars" under the main directory.
+We provide a very small example of training and test sequences (200 sequences each) along with a phylogenetic tree inferred for the training sequences, downloaded from the NCBI website. https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=SARS-CoV-2,%20taxid:2697049

+# Getting started
+In order to use our workflow, please clone the repository (git clone

 # How to cite